 OTBR firewall

-OTBR uses iptables and ipset to implement the following ingress filtering rules:
+to implement the following ingress

-• Block inbound packets initiated with On-Link address sources, for example Off-Mesh Routable (OMR) and Mesh-Local prefix based addresses.
+- Block inbound packets initiated with On-Link address sources, for example Off-Mesh Routable (OMR) and Mesh-Local prefix based addresses.

-• Block inbound unicast packets whose destination address is not an OMR address or a Domain Unicast Address (DUA).
+- Block inbound unicast packets whose destination address is not an OMR address or a Domain Unicast Address (DUA).

-• Block inbound unicast packets whose source address or destination address is Link-Local.
+- Block inbound unicast packets whose source address or destination address is Link-Local.
 Note that this rule is handled by the kernel and not explicitly set.